Do These 7 Things When You Feel Afraid or Inadequate.

-If instead, you get a picture of a happy family and you look at this picture often, and if possible you spend time often with a happy, peaceful family, and then you learn what it takes to build a happy home.
-Overtime your fears will reduce and you will begin to believe you can have a happy home, because you are learning how to create one and your focus is on it.
+If instead, you get a picture of a happy family and you look at this picture often, and if possible you spend time often with a happy, peaceful family, and then you learn what it takes to build a happy home, overtime your fears will reduce and your hope will increase (because you are focused on it) and you will begin to believe you can have a happy home, because you are learning how to become a person who creates one and your focus is on it.

-When we focus on the possible negative outcome of an event we increase our fear but if we focus on the positive outcome and work toward it, we strengthen our ability and hope and our fear dwindles.
-We magnify what we focus on— either it's fear or faith.
+When we focus on the possible negative outcome of an event we increase our fear but if we focus on the positive outcome and work toward it, we strengthen our hope and our ability to achieve it, therefore our fear dwindles.
+We magnify what we focus on— either it’s fear or faith.

 Focus on God’s word, and not your fears, and His word and promises is the outcome you will get, not your fears.

 7. Some battles are not to be fought alone: